Could Alex de Minaur be the great hope that Australian tennis has been crying out for?

 |US Open||1st Round|

-De Minaur is yet to build many weapons to his game, this is highlighted by his first serve.
+De Minaur is yet to build many weapons to his game, as highlighted by his first serve.

 The Aussie teenager only connects on his first serve 60% of the time, winning those points at a rate of 68%.